Tanujarora100/Devops-Interview-Notes/Devops-Notes/Security/SSO.md

 ### **What is SAML?**

 SAML is an XML-based open standard used for exchanging authentication and authorization information between parties, specifically between an IdP and an SP.
-Here is a comparison of SAML and OpenID Connect (OIDC) in tabular format:

 | Feature/Aspect              | SAML (Security Assertion Markup Language) | OpenID Connect (OIDC)                      |
 |-----------------------------|-------------------------------------------|-------------------------------------------|